 Next consider the locational attributes.
 Again, all variables have their expected sign and indicate that price decreases as distance increases.
 For example, the coefficient representing distance from beet piling stations is interpreted as a decrease in price of 2.1% for each additional mile away.
 Note the general trend of each locational effect diminishing as spatial lag and spatial error are included, not surprising as additional unobserved characteristics are controlled.
-It may be surprising to find distance to the Red River as having a positive and statistically significant effect.
-However, this is reasonable since flood effects are explicitly measured and major highways (I-29 and US 75) correlate with the river path.
+It may be surprising to find distance to the Red River is negative and statistically significant.
+However, this is reasonable since flood effects are already controlled and major highways (I-29 and US-75) correlate with the river path.
 The proximity to these North-South highways may represent lower transportation costs and thus would explain the negative coefficient for distance to the Red River.